ray-project/ray/doc/source/serve/ml-models.rst

 =================

 .. note::
-  Serve recently added experimental first-class model composition API.
-Please take a look at :ref:`Pipeline API <serve-pipeline-api>` and try it out!
+  Serve recently added an experimental first-class API for model composition (pipelines).
+  Please take a look at the :ref:`Pipeline API <serve-pipeline-api>` and try it out!

 Ray Serve supports composing individually scalable models into a single model out of the box.
 For instance, you can combine multiple models to perform